Enter password to access site.

 Where Was the First Permanent IMAX Theatre Built?

 The first permanent IMAX theatre was built on Toronto’s waterfront in 1971 as part of Ontario Place, a popular tourist attraction.
 It was built inside a geodesic dome and was called the Cinesphere.
 Although Ontario Place officially closed in 2012, some parts of the park such as the bandstand and Cinesphere still remained operational.
-Due to construction, the Cinesphere shut down operations in the fall of 2022, but is expected to reopen as part of the redevelopment of Ontario Place
+Due to construction, the Cinesphere shut down operations in the fall of 2022, but it is expected to reopen as part of the redevelopment of Ontario Place

 Ontario Place, reimagined.
 Although the Cinesphere housing the IMAX auditorium is currently closed due to the massive renovation of the entire venue and park, it is expected that the Cinesphere will be upgraded and re-opened along with new attractions.
 Rendered image of the future of Ontario Place is courtesy of the Government of Ontario.